 What does scar removal involve?

-Most patients return to work within the following 48 hours, however vigorous activities are best avoided for the first 7 – 10 days.
+Most patients return to work within the following 48 hours, however vigorous activities are best avoided for the first two weeks.

 What are the risks associated with scar removal surgery?

-Bleeding, bruising, and haematoma: haematoma refers to a collection of blood that needs to be removed in the operating room.
+- Bleeding, bruising, and haematoma: haematoma refers to a collection of blood that needs to be removed in the operating room, and is thankfully rare.